 New HRAs like the Individual Coverage HRA (ICHRA) and the Excepted Benefit HRA (EBHRA) have a lot of perks, but what if some of your employees would rather stay on the group plan they're accustomed to?
 Good news.
 You can offer both (just not to the same group of people).
 Here's how to do it.

-Individual Coverage HRA and Group Plans
+Can you offer an Individual Coverage HRA (ICHRA) and a Group Plan together?

 Unlike ICHRA's predecessor, QSEHRA, which prohibits employers from offering a group plan alongside the Qualified Small Employer HRA, Individual Coverage HRAs play well with group plans in certain circumstances.